setanarut/gog/README.md

 # gog

-[gog](https://pkg.go.dev/github.com/setanarut/gog#section-documentation) is a Go Object-oriented Graphic drawing library for generative art, PNG or ANPG animations
+[gog](https://pkg.go.dev/github.com/setanarut/gog#section-documentation) is a Go Object-oriented 2d drawing library for generative art

 Instead of immediate drawing, each shape is a `Path{}` struct made up of points.
 The Path has `Fill()` `Stroke()` `FillStroke()` `StrokeFill()` functions for drawing on the canvas.
 There is also a `DrawDebug()` function for Debug purposes that draws all the properties of the Path.